Auto-imports

 });

-By default, WXT automatically setups up auto-imports for all of it's own APIs:
+By default, WXT automatically sets up auto-imports for all of it's own APIs and some of your project directories:

 All named and default exports from files in these directories are available everywhere else in your project without having to import them.